-OverviewDaisy Mountain is a well-known landmark set of peaks north of Phoenix, nearby the new community of Anthem.
-The summit of this small set of peaks rises to 3,716, and is a statistical dead-heat between the north ("flag") and south summits.
-A wonderful trail forms a loop hike that covers both summits, but its location within a new suburb staunches the flow of visitors to a manageable few.
+OverviewDaisy Mountain is a well-known peak north of Phoenix, in the unincorporated community of Anthem.
+The summit of this small set of peaks rises to 3,716 feet, and is a statistical dead-heat between the north ("flag") and south summits.
+An excellent trail forms a loop hike that covers both summits, but its location within a new suburb staunches the flow of visitors to a manageable few.
 (In other words, there is little parking ... see below)

 The peaks are set amid mid-elevation desert, with cholla and ocotillo.
 Summer gets very hot, while Fall through Spring can be nice (possibly warm).